The Neighbors: Income

 the areas immediately surrounding can have high rates of childhood poverty,

 which indicates other social issues.
 NeighborhoodScout's analysis reveals

 both aspects of income and poverty for this neighborhood.

-The neighbors in the Cullen Blvd / Wheeler St neighborhood in Houston are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Cullen Blvd / Wheeler St neighborhood in Houston are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 73.6% of U.S. neighborhoods.